-DBC Training recognises that threats may originate from a range of different extremist groups.
+DBC Training recognises that any member of staff or learner could become susceptible to radicalisation into terrorism and the need to prevent actively works to meet its obligations under the Prevent Duty where there is a concern that a person may be at risk of this.
 Any form of extremist ideology, radicalisation or terrorist activity is also covered by this policy.